ngermeau/8bits-cpu/readme.md

 - [ ] asm output filename = entry output filename
 - [ ] asm allow multiple file as parameters
 - [ ] remove global var
+- [ ] remove empty lines check everywhere and put it during loading of file
 - [x] write your own assembly compiler
 - [x] let a program be passed in parameter
 - [x] add quick expanation for next cycle or exit